dovecot/documentation/source/configuration_manual/howto/rootless.rst

       default_login_user = user
       default_internal_group = group

--  Remove default chrooting from all services:
+-  Remove default chrooting from all services, this is optional if you want to use Linux capabilities instead.

    ::